GuilinDev/studyBuddy/README.md

 **Meeting Notes:**
 1) Container - hotfix mechanism; which to control this process
-2) Docker uses LCOW (not LXC, LCOW refers Hyper-V) to run Linux containers on Windows
+2) Docker uses Linux Container on Windows - LCOW (not Linux Container - LXC, LCOW refers Hyper-V) to run Linux containers on Windows
 2) TODO: K8S